-The development of new diagnostic techniques in ophthalmology has made it possible to study, in a more in-depth and less invasive manner, various ocular pathologies, and has brought to light new knowledge on the aetiology of and correlations between morphological and structural damage to the eye.
+The development of new diagnostic techniques in ophthalmology has made it possible to study, in a more in-depth and less invasive manner, various ocular pathologies, and has brought to light new knowledge on the etiology of and the correlation between morphological and structural damage to the eye.
 In recent years, non-invasive diagnostic techniques applied to both the posterior and anterior segments of the eye have led to earlier and more refined and precise diagnoses, allowing for earlier intervention and improved results.
 Additionally, the visual apparatus, and especially the eye, are ideal models for the study of toxic effects caused by illnesses affecting other organs or systems, or different therapeutic interventions.
-At the ocular level, one can study, in a non invasive manner and in vivo, the micro-circle (the retinal one is analogous to the cerebral one) and the various components of the nervous system (both central: the retinal ganglion fibres; and peripheral: corneal innervation).
+At the ocular level, one can study, in a non-invasive manner and in-vivo, the micro-circle (the retinal one is analogous to the cerebral one) and the various components of the nervous system (both central: the retinal ganglion fibers; and peripheral: corneal innervation).
 These are the premises underlying the first in vivo applications of ocular toxicology aimed at the study of both systemic diseases and modern therapeutic approaches.